stitchdata/docs/_troubleshooting/errors/extraction-errors/databases/oracle-extraction-errors.md

 permalink: /troubleshooting/integrations/oracle-database-extraction-errors

-summary: "When Stitch replicates data from a Oracle-backed database TODO"
+summary: "When Stitch replicates data from an Oracle-backed database, it will check for the required user permissions and database server settings.
+If permissions or server settings aren't properly defined, an error may arise.
+In this article are the errors you might see and how to resolve them."
 type: "database-integration, error"

 intro: |